-The clocks have changed and sadly the nights are getting shorter (hello, darkness at 4pm- we’ve missed you!) but as tempting as it is to retreat inside from the cold and curl up under a blanket, there are plenty of things to do in Bristol this November.
-This month will see old and new events arrive in the city.
-Like the long-awaited Christmas markets and the oddity of a winter World Cup!
-So, it’s time to wrap up, explore the city and beyond, as well as tuck in to some comforting food and drink- it’s the only way to do November in Bristol.
-And to give you plenty of inspiration, check out our guide to the best things to do this November in Bristol to make for an unbelievably fab month.
+November is a funny old month.
+The clocks have changed (hello, darkness at 4pm- we’ve missed you!) and most of us are just waiting for Christmas to kick into gear.
+But as tempting as it is to retreat inside and curl up under a blanket, there are plenty of things to do in Bristol this November.
+This month we’ll see old and new arrive in the city, like the long-awaited Christmas markets and the opening of several new restaurants!
+So, it’s time to wrap up, explore the city and beyond, and check out our guide to the best things to do in Bristol this November to make for an unbelievably fab month.

-2. Sip on mulled wine in an igloo at Bristol’s Christmas Market
+2. Sip on mulled wine in an igloo at Bristol Christmas Market

 6. Witness a spectacular firework display this Guy Fawkes Night